 It is now a well-established fact that dyscalculia is a reality!
 Children suffering from dyscalculia cannot identify numbers or operational signs like ‘+’, ‘-‘, ‘x’, etc. That is why educators advocate replacing pen-and-paper practice by performing an action using manipulatives to understand numeric relationships and operations.

 Besides Dyscalculics, beginners of numeric operations can also get strategy-driven learning when they perform activities using manipulatives.
 A dice is believed to be one of the oldest manipulatives; it is useful as a multi-utility tool that helps teach concepts like multiplication facts.

-Before I move to the dice games list, let me acquaint you with few basics about multiplication fact.
+Before I move to the dice games list, let me acquaint you with a few basics about multiplication facts.

 What is a multiplication fact?

 When you write a x b = c, the answer ‘c’ is a multiplication fact.
 Thus, the answer you receive on multiplying two numbers is a multiplication fact.

 What are the various components of a multiplication operation?

 Consider this example, ‘a x b = c’, or 4 x 2 = 8.
 Here,

 c = multiplication fact or product or answer of the multiplication operation.